NBISweden/IgDiscover-legacy/doc/guide.rst

     ``Ds_exact_ratio=0.03,other=VH1-1``, where 0.03 is the ratio and VH1-1 is the name of the sequence to which the comparison was made.

-too_similar_to
+identical_to
-    The candidate is too similar to another one.
-This is written as ``too_similar_to=VH1-1``, where “VH1-1” is the name of the other sequence.
-This is followed by a comma and ``fewer_clonotypes`` if the candidate was filtered because it had fewer clonotypes, or by a comma and ``other_whitelisted`` if the candidate was filtered because the other candidate was whitelisted.
+    The candidate is identical to another one (a duplicate) or a truncated version of another one.
+    This is written as ``identical_to=VH1-1,truncated``, where “VH1-1” is the name of the other sequence.
+If the ``truncated`` part is missing, then the sequences were exactly identical.

 .. _gene-names: